Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Openai/OpenAI_Code.rst

 .. image:: ../_static/imgs/Openai/OpenAI_Code/Chapter02_59.png
     :align: center

 When the code compilation is complete and you upload it for the first time, you will see the prompt below.
-Please select "UART".
+Please select "**UART**".

 .. image:: ../_static/imgs/Openai/OpenAI_Code/Chapter02_60.png
     :align: center